altocodenl/tagaway/readme.md

    6. `request invite`: calls `post /requestInvite`.
 Calls `snackbar` with either an error or a success message.

 4. Pics
-   1. `change State.page`: if current page is not `pivs`, it does nothing.
+   1. `change State.page`:if current page is not `pivs`, it does nothing.
 If there's no `Data.account`, it invokes `query account`.
-If there's no `State.query`, it initializes it to `{tags: [], sort: 'newest'}`; otherwise, it invokes `query pivs true`.
+If there's no `State.query`, it initializes it to `{tags: [], sort: 'newest', nPivs: H.computeBaseNPivs ()}`; otherwise, it invokes `query pivs true`.
 It also triggers a `change` in `State.selected` to mark the selected pivs if coming back from another view.
-   2. `change State.query`: if the path to the change is just `State` object (which only happens during initialization or logout), we ignore it. if the change is not to `State.query.recentlyTagged`, we directly set `State.nPivs` to the number of pivs returned by `H.computeBaseNPivs` (we don't do it through an event because we want to avoid that call also invoking `query pivs`).
-We then invokes `query pivs true`.
+   2. `change State.query`: if the path to the change is just `State` object (which only happens during initialization or logout), we ignore it. if the change is not to `State.query.recentlyTagged` or `State.query.nPivs`, we directly set `State.query.nPivs` to the number of pivs returned by `H.computeBaseNPivs` (we don't do it through an event because we want to avoid that call also invoking `query pivs`) and invoke `update queryURL`.
+We then invoke `query pivs true`.
    3. `change State.selected`: adds & removes classes from `#pics`, adds & removes `selected` class from pivs in `views.grid` (this is done here for performance purposes, instead of making `views.grid` redraw itself when the `State.selected` changes)  and optionally removes `State.untag`.
 If there are no more pivs selected and `State.query.recentlyTagged` is set, we `rem` it and invoke `snackbar`.
    4. `change State.untag`: adds & removes classes from `#pics`; if `State.selected` is empty, it will only remove classes, not add them.
    5. `query pivs`: